-The quarter in question has been important for partner mapping, collaboration and strengthening partnerships in Ethiopia with partners including the Institute for Healthcare Improvement (IHI) and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), pose exciting new directions for future collaboration.
+The first half of this year has been important for partner mapping, collaboration and strengthening partnerships in Ethiopia with partners including the Institute for Healthcare Improvement (IHI) and Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), which pose exciting new directions for future collaboration.
 Meanwhile, discussions with the Gates Foundation Ethiopia, Laerdal Global Health and the Federal Ministry of Health have been held to strengthen existing partnerships.